Enhancing deep neural networks with morphological information: Evaluation

-To further analyze different aspects of the proposed morphological enhancements, we conducted several ablation studies on the DP task where the datasets and evaluation settings allow many experiments.
-Similarly as in \cref{sec:dp-results}, we statistically evaluate differences in performance between the baseline model and the best enhancement using the Z-test for the equality of two proportions.
+To further analyse the impact of different aspects of the proposed morphological enhancements, we conducted several studies on the DP task, where the datasets and evaluation settings allow many experiments.
+Similarly as in \Cref{sec:dp-results}, we statistically evaluate differences in performance between the baseline model and the best enhancement using the Z-test for the equality of two proportions.
 In cases where the null hypothesis can be rejected at $p=0.01$ level, we underline the respective compared score.
-We test the impact of additional training time, quality of morphological information, and different variants of BERT models.
+We test the impact of additional training time (\Cref{sec:time}), quality of morphological information (\Cref{sec:quality}), and different variants of BERT models (\Cref{sec:BERTvariants}).